unixwzrd/venvutil/README.md

 By default this installs in $HOME/local/venvutil.
 You can override this with the -d flag.
 To any location you wish.
 The installer will download and update Conda if necessary, along with the python packages listed above.
 NLTK needs data and that will be downloaded into your home directory into the nltk_data directory.

-More updates will come in the next few days.

 Thanks for using Venvutil!

 ## Setup Script Enhancements